AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/synchronization.md

 The agent performs an indexing of the AF server after agent registration is successful.
 The indexing caches all known elements and templates along with their attributes.
 The agent updates this index periodically.

-When a transfer is started, the agent builds out the implicit PI points referenced by the element Ids specified in the transfer specification to enable change synchronization.
+When a transfer starts, the agent builds out the implicit PI points referenced by the element Ids specified in the transfer specification to enable change synchronization.

 The supported AF change synchronization events and the result of each change are listed below: